North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Wake Forest is 5-3-0 this season.

-- The Demon Deacons have been underdogs by 2.5 points or more once this season and covered the spread.
+- The Demon Deacons covered the spread in their only game when underdogs by 2.5 points or more.

-- Wake Forest's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Wake Forest's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Wake Forest amasses over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.
+- When Wake Forest picks up over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.

-- The Demon Deacons have seven giveaways this season, while the Tar Heels have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.